Shivanshmundra/academic-kickstart/content/post/Imitation_learning/index.md

 ### Imitation Learning

-Continuing Jude's story, as he watches Ronaldo a lot, he knows what Ronaldo would do in numerous situations thrown at him.
+Continuing Jude's story, as he watches Ronaldo a lot, he knows what he would do in numerous situations thrown at him.
 Let’s say Jude has practised and can mimic exactly Ronaldo in those **exactly the same situations**.

-As the number of situations Ronaldo(or any football player) can be in is infinite, Jude can’t cover all, how hard he tries!
-And since Jude was so busy in replicating Ronaldo, he didn’t learn anything when an unseen situation arises.
+As the number of situations Ronaldo(or any football player) can be in is infinite, Jude can’t learn on all of them, how hard he tries!
+And since Jude was so busy in replicating Ronaldo, he didn’t learn anything when an unknown situation arises.

 Also, since Jude is human just like us, there is nothing like **exactly like** Ronaldo.
 However hard he try, there would be some scope of mistake every time!

 We would see above circumstances projected mathematically later.